Gerald Champion Regional Medical Center

-Gerald Champion Regional Medical Center is a general hospital, owned and operated by the non-profit Otero County Hospital Association, that serves the Alamogordo, New Mexico area.
+Gerald Champion Regional Medical Center is a general hospital, owned and operated by CHRISTUS Health, that serves the Alamogordo, New Mexico area.
 It is the first military/civilian shared hospital facility in the United States.

 GCRMC is accredited by the Det Norske Veritas.

 It opened in 1949, and in 2008 it was the largest non-governmental employer in Alamogordo, with 650 employees.

 Services

 Shared military and civilian facility

 With the opening of its new facility in 1999, GCRMC became the first hospital in the United States shared by active-duty military personnel and civilians.

 Air Force physicians from Holloman Air Force Base are credentialed at the hospital to admit and treat Department of Defense beneficiaries.

 The Air Force contributed $7 million for equipment for the new hospital in 1998 and DoD patients will get substantial discounts at the hospital for 15 years, with a guaranteed recovery of $7 million within the first seven years.